Old Market in Siem Reap before the Khmer New Year

-That’s just the way goods are bought, bartered and sold here in Cambodia.
-Blankets stretched across the dust make up the fruit, vegetable and meat stalls, which are separated only by the small children of the different stall owners standing and waving.
+On any visit to the Old Market in Siem Reap, you will find delightfully colorful blankets stretched across the dust to build the fruit, vegetable, and meat stalls, which are separated only by the small children of the different stall owners standing and waving.

 They squat next to blankets and barter over mounds of mangosteen, ignoring the tickle from sugar cane stalks that brush the back of legs as they zoom by from their precarious position stretched across a passing scooter.

-Also for sale at the market on this New Year’s Eve were sparkling stars and streamers that hung over the stalls and bumped against the fresh flowers meant to decorate the upcoming festivities.
+Also for sale at the market on New Year’s Eve are sparkling stars and streamers that hang over the stalls and bump against the fresh flowers.

-We’ve all seen a grocery store on a pre-holiday with overflowing carts lining the aisle.
+It’s sort of like a grocery store before a holiday with overflowing carts lining the aisle.
 It’s no different here.
 It’s just that the pile of fresh fish for sale is a bit taller, the heap of guts not for sale a bit more pungent, the scooters a bit more weighed down – and there are sparkling stars overseeing it all.

 The scooters need to stop a bit more often – as they make their repeated delivery trips from market to restaurant – to fill up on petrol that is poured from recycled Pepsi bottles that are stored next to tables full of snails sparkling in the morning sun.